-When you shoot at an inclined angle, you need to compensate for the significant shot angle because the bullet behaves differently than shooting flat.
+"Are you struggling to hit your target when shooting at an inclined angle?
+This is often due to the need for compensation for the shot angle, as the bullet behaves differently than when shooting flat.

 3 Steps To Compensate For Shooting Angle

 - Measure the line of sight angle and distance